-These assurances and certifications are provided in connection with any and all financial assistance from the Institute of Museum and Library Services after the date this form is signed.
+These assurances and certifications are provided in connection with any and all financial assistance from IMLS after the date this form is signed.
 This includes payments after such date for financial assistance approved before such date.
-The SLAA recognizes and agrees that any such assistance will be extended in reliance on the representations and agreements made in this assurance, and that the U.S. shall have the right to seek judicial enforcement of this Statement of Program Assurances and Certifications.
+The SLAA recognizes and agrees that any such assistance will be extended in reliance on the representations and agreements made in this assurance, and that the United States shall have the right to seek judicial enforcement of this Statement of Assurances and Certifications.
 These assurances and certifications are binding on the SLAA, its successors, transferees, and assignees, and on the Authorized Certifying Official whose signature appears below.